 The Oregon Sustainability Board designated seven Sustainable Schools projects, including the Prairie City Sustainable School project.
 Prairie City School, a K-12 facility located in rural Grant County, has undertaken a sustainable beautification effort in combination with a larger community revitalization effort in Prairie City.

 In a rural community such as Prairie City, the local school is a large part of its identity.
-In 2011, The Prairie City School served roughly 200 students in grades kindergarten through twelve.
+In 2011, the Prairie City School served roughly 200 students in grades kindergarten through twelve.
 In addition to school events, many community and regional events took place on the school sports fields.
 The people of Prairie City take pride in their school, but with budget cuts and local unemployment rates, many people moved away, leaving the school population smaller and with less money.
 The buildings needed paint and landscaping.
-The sports fields, including a baseball field, a football field and a little league baseball field suffered from a water shortage and the sand base track need repair as it had mud holes and uneven edges.
+The sports fields, including a baseball field, a football field, and a little league baseball field suffered from a water shortage and the sand base track needed repair.

-- The Landscape committee created a map and plan for landscaping the school grounds.
-A variety of trees and shrubs as well as some flowering plants were been chosen from a list provided by a local gardening club (The Green Thumb Garden Club).
-By having a wide variety of plants and trees, the landscape can be used in Science classes for plant identification.
+- The landscape committee created a map and plan for landscaping the school grounds.
+A variety of trees and shrubs as well as some flowering plants were chosen from a list provided by a local gardening club (The Green Thumb Garden Club).
+By having a wide variety of plants and trees, the landscape can be used in science classes for plant identification.
 Plants will be purchased through a local nursery that has offered a discount.

 - In May 2005, the Prairie City High School Student Council voted to donate the money for purchasing materials to create a drip system to ensure the sustainability of the planted trees and shrubs.
-The FFA and Agriculture classes participate in putting the drip system in.
+The FFA and agriculture classes participated in putting the drip system in.